AFM History

 This Is Not My Beautiful House.

 In 1906 the deafening silence of the crickets was shatterd by the discovery of oil on Caddo Lake.
-Oil City was a boomtown, made foumous in Noah Moore's Oil City blues.
+Oil City was a boomtown, made famous in Noah Moore's Oil City Blues.
 Sleepy little Mooringsport came to be know as Derrick City.
 Land skyrocketed to over 10 dollars per acre.

 Shreveport Doughboys marched off to war over there.